sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 - The image digest refers to an immutable root of Merkle DAG
 - How do we extend that with metadata?
-- We had a list of goals:
+- We created a working group with a list of goals:
   - efficiency, attach and detach by downstream users
   - we can't predict how users will use this, there will be new types of artifacts
 - There's actually multiple ways to do that, and OCI stepped in to standardize on one method to improve interoperability